Meet our cats who are looking for forever homes!

 1. Adoption requirements

+You must be 21 years of age or older to adopt from us.
 If you have a cat(s) or dog(s) living in your home already, a maximum of one pet can be unaltered.
 The other pets must be neutered or spayed.
 All cats and dogs in your home must be current on rabies vaccination.
-If you rent your home you will need to have approval from your landlord and any pet deposits paid before taking home your new pet.
+If you rent your home, you will need to have approval from your landlord and any pet deposits paid before taking your new pet home.
 All those living within your household must be present to interact with the dog or cat.
 If adopting a dog and you have a dog at home, that dog must come in for an interaction.
 You will need to bring a leash and collar or a suitable crate or carrier when you pick up your new pet.

 2. Pre-adoption application

-When you enter our shelter we will ask you to fill out a pre adoption application.
-Even if you have seen one of our animals you are interested in on our website, television or other source, we want to make sure we gather as much information as possible about your expectations in a pet to best help you find your future companion.
+Before you visit any of our animals, we ask you to fill out a pre-adoption application.
+Even if you have seen an animal you are interested in on our website, on television or through another source, we want to make sure we gather as much information as possible to best help you find your future companion.

 3. Visit with the pet

-Spend time interacting with the animal and ask our staff questions you may have about how we received the animal, any behavioral information about the animal.
+During your animal visit, you will be able to spend time interacting with the animal and ask our staff any questions you may have about how we received the animal, behavioral characteristics, and general information about the animal.
 We are there to help you get as familiar as possible with the animals.
-All those living within your household need to interact with the dog or cat.

 4. Application process

 After you have visited with the pet, you may feel you would like to make it a part of your family.
 If you do, we will begin the adoption application approval process.
-We will do a simple background check for animal cruelty or domestic violence.
+This includes a simple background check for animal cruelty or domestic violence.

 5. Pre-approved applications

-You may take your new pet home the same day if the following are accomplished:
+You may take your new pet home the same day you visit with it if the following are accomplished:

 - You own your own home OR show proof from your landlord that a pet is permitted and pet deposits are paid.